crystalplanet/home/README.md

 As you can see, there's really not much to it.
 Assuming the build goes well, the contents of the ```target``` directory are then uploaded to the server.
 All of this takes place every time something is pushed to the ```dev``` branch.

-### Why no master branch?

-I've received a number of questions about the name of the default branch in this repo.
-The short answer is: SEO.

-Since I moved my content to separate markdown files, GitHub now displays the exact the same content that's on the site.
-Duplicate content is never good for SEO, and given the popularity of GitHub vs. my site, chances are I'd not appear in the search results at all.
-Luckily, GitHub only allows indexing the contents of the master branch, thus switching the name to ```dev``` solved the problem.